vidarr/ringbuffer/readme.md

 This is our interface.

 In C, a module consists of a source file and a header.
-Contrary to what you might have read in some beginners' bookss, putting *all* declarations into the header is not a good practice at all, because *the header is the interface* of the module, the header is what the users will see of your module.
+Contrary to what you might have read in some beginners' books, putting *all* declarations into the header is not a good practice at all, because *the header is the interface* of the module, the header is what the users will see of your module.